Costa Rica landscape

 • Bureaucracy is opaque and inconsistent

-• Mandatory CCSS enrollment costs ~$50–500/month based on income (after approval)
+• Mandatory CCSS enrollment costs around $50–500/month based on income (after approval)

 • Cannot work for Costa Rican employer or earn local income on Rentista